victorFFFF/frontend-twitch/README.md

 ### TO DO

 - [x] implement pagination
-- [ ] count the true number of viewer per cateogory
+- [x] count the true number of viewer per cateogory
 - [ ] implement some backend functionalities
 - [ ] have dynamic link for users/games
+- [x] implement no result for streams